Secondary Education Degree

 Online Doctorate in Secondary Education

-Choosing to get a Doctorate Degree online typically means a hybrid program that is a combination of online courses and brief face to face seminars during the dissertation process.
-However, an online education is a true time saver for those working and/or raising a family in addition to attending school.
+Choosing to get a doctorate degree online typically means a hybrid program that is a combination of online courses and brief face to face seminars during the dissertation process.
+An online program is a true time saver for those working or raising a family in addition to attending school.

 Example of a School's Doctorate in Secondary Education Program